Skip to content

 • STM32F411 "Black Pill"

-Note that the led module likely will not work on RP2040-based boards other than the Raspberry Pi Pico by default.
+Note that the led module likely will not work on RP2040-based boards other than the Raspberry Pi Pico and RP2350-based boards other than the Raspberry Pi Pico 2 and the Pimoroni Pico Plus 2 by default.
 By creating a constant platform-xiao on the SeeedStudio XIAO RP2040 or platform-wio on the SeeedStudio WIO RP2040 set to true, the led module can be used on these boards.
 For other RP2040 boards, using the pin module to manually control GPIO's for LED's may be necessary, but on the Raspberry Pi Pico W more elaborate means requiring the use of the CYW43439 firmware and driver is necessary to control the LED.

-It is highly recommended to acquire a Raspberry Pi Pico if one wants to try zeptoforth out, as these are inexpensive and, in this day and age of the Great Chip Shortage, still easy to acquire, whereas the other boards listed above may be difficult to impossible to acquire today.
+It is highly recommended to acquire a Raspberry Pi Pico if one wants to try zeptoforth out, as these are inexpensive and easy to acquire, and zeptoforth has extensive support for RP2040-based boards.

 Feel free to recommend ports to other ARM Cortex-M-based hardware; mailing the developer an example of the hardware will help to bring about such a port.
 Writing your own port is also welcome, but a hardware example is needed for binaries to be included in official builds as building zeptoforth is reliant upon having the physical hardware for a given platform on hand.